You want smart political talk without the meltdowns?

 Kind of a bad idea.

-And uh, it was only after ICE arrested this monster that the daycare center was finally shut down.
+And it was only after ICE arrested this monster that the daycare center was finally shut down.

 And there's example after example after example.

-Ice detained another illegal in another part of Massachusetts while he faces charges of repeatedly assaulting a 14-year-old.
+ICE detained another illegal in another part of Massachusetts while he faces charges of repeatedly assaulting a 14-year-old.

-Another illegal from Brazil, recently deported back to his home country, accused of planning to murder children and plant bombs at the Lady Gaga concert at Copacabana Beach.
+Another illegal from Brazil recently deported back to his home country, accused of planning to murder children and plant bombs at the Lady Gaga concert at Copacabana Beach.

 The Trump DHS plans, by the way, to start deporting Biden illegals to Libya.